JD-Jaramillo/Drawings-Creator-and-Gallery/README.md

 * [Installation](#Installation)

 ## Canvas
+Created a drawing canvas using scss and JavaScript to allow the user to draw on the canvas using either a paintbrush, a pen or a bucket.

 ## Routers
-Added the routes for
+Added the routes for the back end to connect to the server and render the appropriate pages using handlebars.js when called upon.

 ## Models
-Added the models for the User and for the Drawings, and also made them
+Added the models for the User and for the Drawings, and also made the neessary associations for the models to appropriately refer to each other.

 ## Handlebars

-* Edamam API for recipes, API being used through a Proxy server
-* Cocktail DB API for cocktail suggestions
-* Calling cocktail API a second time in order to get cocktail ingredients (first API only provided ID)
+Created handlebars using Handlebars.js to render the pages (HTML) when being called upon in the routes.
+So that when the user clicks on a particular link (Login, dashboard etc.) the pages are then rendered as requested.

 ## Server
+We used Express and sequeleize in the back end and then hosted the site on Heroku.
+The site can be seen below.

-Link to deployed recipe and cocktail suggester: [Deployed site]()
+Link to deployed drawings creator and gallery: [Deployed site]()

 ![image of home page with slideshow](images/png)
 ![image of login page](images/)